-I remain deeply engaged in the process of "making" and "forming"... very grounded in those rituals of a physical body interacting with the material world.
-I also continue to exhibit in the traditional gallery system, in artist-run-centres, and my work has been shown locally, nationally, and internationally, and is in major public collections, including that of the National Gallery of Canada.
+I remain deeply engaged in the processes of "making" and "forming"; grounded in those rituals of a physical body interacting with the material world.
+I respect skill and muscularity whether it is material or intellectual and while my practice remains essentially non-commercial, I continue to exhibit in the public gallery system, in artist-run-centres, and my work has been shown locally, nationally, and internationally, and is in major public collections, including that of the National Gallery of Canada.

 I am a practitioner... a working artist.
 I am also a theorist… a working thinker.
 My recent PhD examined the work that art might do in the world—investigating critically and recruiting visual art as a form of knowledge production.
 I am a feminist; a political and cultural activist, an anti-colonial, and an ardent learner who continues to transgress the boundaries which fragmented knowledge when I was a student—whether they are between Art and Science, male and female, rational and intuitive.

 The perspectives I bring to my interactions with students are those of engaged, self-examined, and critical creative practice within communities, however they might be defined.
 I see myself as a second pair of eyes—a supportive ally who can step into conversation with other artists about their intentions, contexts, and audiences as they develop nimble and effective critical and creative strategies for their work in their worlds.
 My work with students continues to enrich my life and my practice immensely... enlivening my deep curiosity about how and why we make meaning, and the work that art might perform in the world.
 Like my other collaborations, working with students challenges my spirit, deepens my thinking , opens my heart, and re-invigorates my commitment to a community of diverse creators who are continuously engaged in learning.